-1. Be in good standing to graduate from high or successfully complete their general equivalency diploma prior to July 1, 2022
+1. Be in good standing to graduate from high or successfully complete their general equivalency diploma prior to July 1 of the calendar year.

 - 2. Write and submit a one-page essay, describing - a.
 Why the applicant wants to be a (appropriate program field) - b.
 Why the applicant is deserving of this scholarship